Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What long-term economic factors will shape property prices in Hai Phong?

-The three long-term economic factors that will shape property prices in Hai Phong over the next decade are Vietnam's manufacturing competitiveness and trade regime (which feeds the port and logistics ecosystem), public investment quality and infrastructure delivery (not just announcements but actual completion), and financial stability and credit cycles (since real estate is highly sensitive to borrowing conditions).
+The three long-term economic factors most likely to shape property prices in Hai Phong over the next decade are Vietnam's ongoing manufacturing competitiveness and position in global supply chains, the quality and pace of public infrastructure delivery (not just announcements but actual completion), and the long-run trajectory of Vietnam's financial system and credit availability for home buyers.

 You'll also find a much more detailed analysis in our pack about real estate in Hai Phong.